 Once a week for one academic year (October-June)

-Mentoring typically happens between 6:00 PM- 7:30 PM on Tuesday or Thursday.
+Mentoring typically happens between 6:00 - 7:30 PM on Tuesday or Thursday.
 Specific location and timing is dependent on the student's cohort and school.

 4 hours of initial training required before volunteers are matched with students, and 2-4 hours of ongoing training after mentors and students are matched.
 Training covers cultural competency, best practices of mentoring, and sharing successes and challenges with fellow mentors.

 There are optional meet-up events throughout the year mentors are invited to attend.

 We are now looking for mentors for the 2017-2018 school year.
 Please fill out our volunteer application below.